1. Property photo 1 of 26 Picture No. 48

 Description

-This beautiful Grade II listed thatched cottage is situated in the pretty hamlet of Whitehall, at the foot of the Blackdown Hills in Devon, and lies within a few minutes of the popular villages of Hemyock and Culmstock.
-A stunning, picturesque home, The Forge retains many original character features, has been in the same family for 50 years, and is now being offered for sale.
+This beautiful Grade II listed thatched cottage is situated in the pretty hamlet of Whitehall, and lies within a few minutes’ drive of the popular villages of Hemyock and Culmstock.
+A stunning and picturesque property, The Forge is a well presented and well-proportioned family home, retains many original features, and benefits from beautiful south-facing gardens and a huge range of traditional barns, presenting fantastic opportunities for further development (subject to planning).

 Situation

-Services
+Services & outgoings

 Directions